scotws/LiaraForth/docs/MANUAL.md

 5. After configuration, you can call the 265sxb with `sudo minicom 265sxb`.
    Press the reset button on the 265sxb if you don't see anything at first.

-> The Mensch Monitor manual states that you have to connect the terminal to a
+> The Mensch Monitor manual claims that you have to connect the terminal to a
-> different UART port.
+> second UART port.
 In fact, it works fine out of the box with the single
 > access at the bottom of the board.

 This drops you into the Mensch Monitor, a simple basic operating system.